Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * If Fluffy is Pride incarnate, Terminal is Envy incarnate - gnawing, coveting value.
 It is only right that it would be put against a being of infinite value...
 * Fluffy is an empty shell, if defeated she may be replaced and duplicate you.
 * The Harmony contains "ultimate lifeforms", as they have reached maximum complexity.
+* Rose's ability to "drown out in endless lives".

 **Insane/overly ambitious stuff**